jasonraimondi/ts-oauth2-server/docs/docs/getting_started/entities.md

 ## Auth Code Entity

-The auth code is used to retrieve an access token from the authorization server.
+The Auth Code Entity represents a short-lived authorization code used in the Authorization Code grant type.
+It's an intermediary step between user authorization and token issuance.

 ```ts
 interface OAuthAuthCode {